Chapter 2 : 01: Whispers in June

 But they were from the same house as the Dark Lord.
 Most of them were purebloods.
 They had all been exposed in a variety of ways since his return, how weren't they safe?
 Even if Hogwarts' impenetrable magic was no longer reliable, they should be safe.

-Somewhere in the back of her mind, Illyana heard her mother's soothing voice, 'If Dumbledore dies anytime soon, we will all be in trouble.'
+Somewhere in the back of her mind, Illyana heard her mother's soothing voice, 'If Dumbledore dies, he will sorely be missed and we will all be in trouble.'

 Illyana sunk further into the mattress.
 She never quite understood what her mother meant when she said 'trouble', but she trusted her mum enough to know that Dumbledore's death did not imply anything good.